chainguard-dev/edu/content/chainguard/administration/iam-organizations/identity-examples/github-identity/index.md

 This workflow performs two actions:

 * First, it assumes the identity you just created with Terraform.
-* Second, the workflow runs the `docker pull` command to pull an image from the group's Chainguard registry.
+* Second, the workflow runs the `docker pull` command to pull an image from the organization's Chainguard registry.

 Commit the workflow to your repository, then navigate back to the **Actions** tab.
 The **Assume and Explore** workflow will appear in the left-hand sidebar menu.
 Click on this, and then click the **Run workflow** button on the resulting page to execute the workflow.

 ![Screenshot of the "Assume and Explore" workflow, with the "Run workflow" button showing.](actions-run-workflow.png)

-This indicates that the workflow can indeed assume the identity and interact with the group.
+This indicates that the workflow can indeed assume the identity and interact with the organization.

 ![Screenshot showing the output of the "Assume and Explore" workflow.](actions-workflow-output.png)